kanishk-jain-01/web-form-scraper-application/_docs/design.md

 - **Why this structure?**: Groups by feature (api, agents, browser) for clear separation.
 Config and tests are top-level for easy access.

 ## Request Flow Sketch

-Here's a simple ASCII art mockup of a typical request flow, from user initiation to completion.

 ```
 User (Frontend) --> [HTTPS/WebSocket] --> FastAPI App